tarang51/Used-Car-Price-Intelligence/README.md

 | **MAE** (Mean Absolute Error) | **£1,754.02** |
 | **RMSE** (Root Mean Sq.
 Error) | **2,558.99** |

+##  Future Enhancements
+To further improve the model's predictive power and utility, the following steps are planned:

+* **Advanced Algorithms:** Transition from Linear/Ridge regression to Ensemble methods like **XGBoost** and **Random Forest** to capture complex non-linear patterns.
+* **Feature Enrichment:** Incorporate vehicle 'Brand' and 'Model' categories using Target Encoding to account for luxury vs. economy price premiums.
+* **Log Transformation:** Apply Logarithmic transformations to the target variable (`price`) to better handle the skewed distribution of high-end vehicle prices.
+* **Deployment:** Develop a lightweight **Streamlit web application** to allow users to input car details and receive real-time price estimates.
+* **Automated Pipeline:** Implement a Scikit-Learn `ColumnTransformer` pipeline for more efficient handling of categorical and numerical features in a single flow.

 ### Key Insights:
 * **Non-Linearity:** Used car prices do not depreciate linearly; polynomial mapping was essential to improve accuracy from an initial R² of ~0.34 to **0.71**.
 * **Generalization:** The model achieved a CV R² of **0.74** during grid search, indicating strong performance on unseen market data.